ABAWD Time Limits and Work Requirements

 Any combination of working and participating in a work program for at least 20 hours per week.

-An ABAWD participant who is exempt or meets the ABAWD work requirements can still participate in the SNAP CAN program.
-FAA determines whether the ABAWD is appropriate to refer to SNAP CAN.
+All ABAWD participants who are exempt or meet the ABAWD work requirements can participate in the SNAP CAN program.
+A referral from FAA is required for an NA participant to receive employment and training services from SNAP CAN.
 See SNAP CAN for more information.

 ABAWD Good Cause

-An ABAWD participant is determined to have good cause for not meeting the ABAWD work requirement when, due to circumstances beyond the control of the participant, the participant missed work, but would have worked an average of at least 20 hours per week, or an average of 80 hours per month.
-Good cause for not meeting the ABAWD work requirement could include, and is not limited to, any of the following:
+An ABAWD participant who misses some hours with good cause meets an ABAWD work requirement when the absence from work or a work program is temporary.
+An ABAWD participant is determined to have good cause for not meeting the ABAWD work requirements when the circumstances are beyond the control of the participant.
+Good cause for not meeting an ABAWD work requirement could include, and is not limited to, any of the following:

 (For additional good cause reasons, see NA Work Requirements Good Cause Reasons.)